 A: One suggestion: rent portable speakers with rechargeable batteries.
 No cables, cords or electrical outlets are needed.
 Just charge them up and they can play up to 6 hours.
 You can plug in an iPod or portable CD player, and for extra money you can add wireless microphones.
 Party rentals often rent sound systems like these.
 (In Minnesota the 2-speaker system cost $160 to rent for the entire weekend so we used it for our dress rehearsal as well)

 Q: Are we free to interpret the video for Section III any way we want?

-A: There are two points where we envision global synchrony: 1) When forming a quick low group at the thunder sound, and 2) At the end, with the unison moves performed three times, so that all are ending together.
-There is a lot of room for interpretation.
+A: The only point we we envision global synchrony is at the end, with the unison moves performed three times, so that all are doing the movement together.
+In the whole section, there is a lot of room for interpretation.
 There is a story line provided, and as this dance is meant to be a global united front, we want to all be telling the same story.
 If you want to enhance this story, it is great.
 It is up to you to find some transitions, and you also decide on the length of time for each image.
 Some may have a short stream section and a long ocean part, for example.
 Or you might want to enhance or ease the movements in accordance to the ability, style, technique, or age of your specific group of dancers.

 Q: Where can we find the Motif Writing for Section III?

 A: On the GWD website, on the “For Choreographers” page